root-systems/handbook/products/cobuy/readme.md

 # [Cobuy](http://cobuy.nz)

-> Group buying software that helps people buy good food at good prices, together.
+> Group buying software that helps people buy good food, together.

 Group buying directly from wholesalers eliminates supply chain waste in the retail sector & minimises packaging as items are bought in bulk.